-- Easy to make.
+- Easy to cook.
 This is a one pot recipe.
-Open a packet of ramen noodles or a package of instant noodle soup and you are almost done.
-Add some cheese, butter, milk, and black pepper and you have just made Cheesy Ramen Noodles.
+Open a packet of ramen noodles or a cup of instant noodle soup and you are almost done.
+Add butter, milk, and the seasoning packet and then melt the cheese.

 - Ready in less than 10 minutes.
 This recipe requires a little bit more effort than standard top ramen preparation.
 You have to get the milk warmed with the butter and cheese.
 Once that is done, you are good to go.